Private payroll growth slowed to just 107,000 in January, below expectations, ADP reports

 Only one sector — information services (-9,000) — reported a decline, but hiring was slow across virtually all sectors.

-Leisure and hospitality reported the biggest increase, with an addition of 28,000 workers, while trade, transportation and utilities added 23,000 and construction rose by 22,000.
+Leisure and hospitality posted the biggest increase, with an addition of 28,000 workers, while trade, transportation and utilities added 23,000, and construction rose by 22,000.
 Services-providing companies were responsible for 77,000 jobs, with goods producers adding the rest.

 The release comes two days ahead of the Labor Department's nonfarm payrolls report, which is expected to show growth of 185,000, against the 216,000 increase in December.
-While the ADP report can provide a barometer for private-sector hiring, the two reports often differ, with ADP often undershooting the Labor Department's numbers.
+While the ADP data can provide a barometer for private sector hiring, the two reports often differ, with ADP often undershooting the Labor Department's numbers.

-On wage gains, ADP reported a 5.2% annual increase, a number that has run above the government's measure of average hourly earnings.
+On wage gains, ADP reported a 5.2% annual rise, a number that has run above the government's measure of average hourly earnings.

-"Wages adjusted for inflation have improved over the past six months, and the economy looks like it's headed toward a soft landing in the U.S. and globally," said ADP chief economist Nela Richardson.
+"Wages adjusted for inflation have improved over the past six months, and the economy looks like it's headed toward a soft landing in the U.S. and globally," said ADP's chief economist, Nela Richardson.